Microsoft open-sources ONNX Runtime model to speed up Google’s BERT

 Top minds in machine learning who spoke with VentureBeat about machine learning trends in 2020 called advances in natural language models in tasks like text generation through use of Transformer-based models like BERT and MT-DNN one of the most important stories in AI in 2019.

-In other natural language developments at Microsoft, last month at NeurIPS in Vancouver, Microsoft and Zhejiang University shared FastSpeech, a model that seeks to improve the performance and of text-to-speech models that speak to people.
+In other natural language developments at Microsoft, last month at NeurIPS in Vancouver, Microsoft and Zhejiang University shared FastSpeech, a model that seeks to improve the performance and speed of text-to-speech models that speak to people.
 In summer 2019, Microsoft introduced Icecaps, a toolkit to help create conversational AI assistants with multiple personas.

 You might also like